Sisland: History

 King's land, in the custody of Godric.
 3 oxen."

-However, as current land of Sisland was split between Sisland and the lost village of Washingford, the population of Sisland was 89 in total.
+However, as the current land of Sisland was split between Sisland and the lost village of Washingford, the population of Sisland was 89 in total.

 Washingford

 In the northwest of the village are the earthworks of the medieval village of Washingford, including house platforms, however the area is now pasture land.
 Washingford was mentioned in the Domesday Book, and had a population of 9 households and was owned by Godric the Steward, giving it an estimated population of 45, and was listed as: